We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 We all need a little food reset from time to time.
 If you’re looking for a plan that will get your rear in gear, we feel you.
 Here’s one way to do it: the Whole30 program.

 The Whole30 program is an intense, 30-day dietary detox that requires you to hyper-focus on whole, minimally-processed, easy-to-digest foods.

 Notably, you can’t have sugar, alcohol, grains, beans, soy, dairy, processed snack foods, or additives (or “healthified” versions of processed snack foods) on the plan.
 Gulp.

 However, it may help some people maintain moderate weight, identify problem foods, improve their skin, and even help them get on a better poop schedule.

-Whole30 is a 30-day (duh) clean-eating plan designed to clean up your eating habits by cutting out foods that might be having a negative impact on your health (a.k.a. making you feel crappy).
-Yes, we’re talking about the foods that are super hard to give up: dairy, sugar, grains, legumes, and alcohol.
+Whole30 is a 30-day (duh) food plan that involves eating whole, unprocessed foods and minimizing refined sugars and additives.
+And yes, we’re talking about cutting out some foods that are super hard to give up: dairy, sugar, grains, legumes, and alcohol.

-Committing to the Whole30 is breaking up with the booze-filled, dessert-every-night, carb-fueled diet that we’ve been following for the past month (french fries are vegetables, right?), and instead, swiping right for clean proteins and vegetables.
+Committing to the Whole30 is breaking up with the booze-filled, dessert-every-night, carb-fueled diet we’ve come to know and love (French fries are vegetables, right?).
+Instead, you’ll be swiping right for proteins and veggies.
 Let’s break that down.

 - Meat.
 Yes to a burger, no to a bun.